tuw-robotics/mr2022/README.md

 2. Set `2D Nav Goal` using RViz
 3. You should see the path in purple

-### local planning with PurePursuit
-1. Set the path as previous point.
-2. You should see the next waypoint in green

 ## Documentation
 ### Publish the used map.
 (45 Points)
 1. Start like described in _Basic startup_.